-Justin Peck is the 2018 Tony Award Winner for Best Choreography for his work in the Broadway Revival of Rodgers and Hammerstein’s CAROUSEL.
-At 33 years old, Justin Peck has already been hailed as an important new voice in 21st-century choreography.
+Justin Peck’s choreography can be seen most recently in the new film adaptation of WEST SIDE STORY directed by Steven Spielberg.
+Upcoming works include the feature film Maestro, directed by Bradley Cooper.
+Peck is the 2018 Tony Award Winner for Best Choreography for his work in the Broadway Revival of Rodgers and Hammerstein’s CAROUSEL.
+At 34 years old, Justin Peck has already been hailed as an important new voice in 21st-century choreography.
 He is currently the Resident Choreographer with the New York City Ballet.
 In addition to his Tony Award, Peck also garnered the Drama Desk and Outer Critics Circle Awards for the 2018 Broadway Season.
 In 2015, Peck received the Bessie Award for Outstanding Production for his work RODEO: FOUR DANCE EPISODES.